Code-Institute-Submissions/artontray-PROJECT4/README.md

 - Copy a Testnet from an other User
 - Edit Profile
 - Follow/Unfollow other users
+- Get experience from interacting with the app
 - Report a Testnet

 At the end, an admin is an normal User with some special privileges in order to administrate Testnets and Users of the App.